 Threshold Score: A minimum score that Projects must meet or exceed in order to be eligible for Infrastructure Program funding.
-The initial recommendations for the Threshold Score is sixty (60) points.

 Urban Runoff: Surface water flow that may contain but is not entirely comprised of Stormwater, such as water flow from residential, commercial, and industrial activities.